Hamilton, MAT, Longines: our selection of military watches

 4. What about other brands?

-• In luxury, Breguet remains a reference from its past even if prices are very high today.
+• In luxury, Breguet remains a reference from its past even if the prices are very high today.

 Editorial opinion